Who knew that there is a way to make healthy fried foods?!

 Did you know that there's a way to cook fried foods that can be good for you and they won't kill you after all?!

-Here are 4 keys to keep in mind:
+Here are 4 keys to keep in mind for healthy fried foods:

 - For healthy fried foods –> It’s all in the fat: the kind you use matters.
 I use beef tallow and love it – it doesn’t make me sick like vegetable oils do, and doesn’t leave that disgusting film in my mouth.
 Here's where to find beef tallow online or how to render it yourself.
 (Read here about how I priced it and buying it is cheaper than rendering it yourself, for real!
 If the big tub of tallow at that link is out of stock, try the smaller tub.)
-Read more here about the BEST deep frying oil and all the benefits, plus a Q&A on beef tallow, storing it, etc.
+Here's more about the BEST deep frying oil and all the benefits, plus a Q&A on beef tallow, storing it, etc.

 - For healthy fried foods –> You’ll want to be careful that you don't go over the smoke point no matter what fat you’re using.
 Read about the fryer that I use, but if I had to do it over again, I'd look for a Glass-Bowl Deep Fryer to avoid the Teflon or I was also looking at this bigger fryer with a stainless steel interior!
 It also has a nice temperature control and handy baskets — whatever you do, don't get one with Teflon.
 Read about when I ditched my Teflon electric frying pan too.

 - For healthy fried foods –> Use the best meat or veggies you can.
 Use organic vegetables grown in nutrient-rich soil.
 For safe meats, if you can't find it locally, find healthy and safe meat here.

 - For healthy fried foods –> If you're using a batter, be sure to make your own to avoid MSG and other scary ingredients in store-bought batter mixes.
 Try this beer batter recipe!